 Q. I am an IU graduate student, but I am not on campus this semester.
 Can I still access GGC services?

-A. Yes, as long as you are an enrolled student.
-There are two ways you can use our services.
+A. Yes, as long as you are a currently enrolled student.
+Our services are available in-person or virtually.

 For information on how to do this, please read the specific documentation in the IU Knowledge Base (kb.iu.edu) that corresponds to your computer and operating system.
 Please contact the Support Center if you have computing questions or problems.